Agency Information Guide

 The Information and Privacy Commission NSW (IPC) has published its Agency Information Guide (AIG) in accordance with section 20 of the Government Information (Public Access) Act 2009 (GIPA Act).
 It provides a mechanism to make government information accessible, promote currency of information and appropriate release, and support the management of government information as a strategic asset.

-The AIG appears below or can be viewed and downloaded here IPC Agency Information Guide, updated February 2023.
+The AIG appears below or can be viewed and downloaded here IPC Agency Information Guide, updated September 2024.

 1. Introduction

-The Information and Privacy Commission NSW (IPC) is committed to ensuring that citizens can access its information easily and at the lowest reasonable cost.
+The Information and Privacy Commission NSW (IPC) is committed to ensuring the government information it holds can be accessed easily and at the lowest reasonable cost.
+Given the IPCâs statutory oversight role, we have a focus on and commitment to access to government information.

-The purpose of the IPC AIG is to provide general information on the:
+This AIG is published in accordance with section 20 of the GIPA Act.
+The purpose of the IPCâs AIG is to provide general information on the:

-• structure and functions of the IPC
+- structure and functions of the IPC

-• ways in which the functions of the IPC, including the decision-making functions, affect members of the public
+- ways in which the functions of the IPC, including the decision-making functions, affect members of the public

-• specific arrangements in place to enable members of the public to participate in the formulation of IPC policy and the exercise of IPC functions
+- specific arrangements in place to enable members of the public to participate in the formulation of IPC policy and the exercise of IPC functions

-• kinds of government information held by the IPC
+- kinds of government information held by the IPC

-• kinds of government information held by the IPC that is made publicly available
+- kinds of government information held by the IPC that is made publicly available

-• manner in which the IPC makes or will make government information publicly available
+- manner in which the IPC makes or will make government information publicly available

-• kinds of information that are (or will be) made publicly available free of charge and those kinds for which a charge is (or will be) imposed.
+- kinds of information that are (or will be) made publicly available free of charge and those kinds for which a charge is (or will be) imposed.

 This AIG is reviewed at least every 12 months and is available from the IPC website at www.ipc.nsw.gov.au/agency-information-guide.
 The IPC values your feedback on this AIG to ensure the highest levels of accessibility are achieved.
 You can provide feedback via email at ipcinfo@ipc.nsw.gov.au or by phone on 1800 472 679.